CarNDCapstone/CarND-Capstone/README.md

 Sample results from custom object detector trained to detect only state of traffic lights:

-Click into the images for a clearer view:
+*Click into the images for a clearer view*
 Red Light                  |  Yellow Light    | Green Light :-------------------------:|:-------------------------:|:-------------------------:
 ![red](images/red.png)   | ![yellow](images/yellow.png) | ![green](images/green.png)

 As already noted, the virtual camera and the real-world camera were substantially different (***Figure 4***) The virtual camera on the simulator produces 800 x 600 pixel (height by width) tri-color (blue, green red) images.
 These images were captured to disk for use in training and testing the computer vision module.
 In order to address the differences between the simulator and the real-world test track images, a mixture of real and simulator images were used for training, validation, and testing of the computer vision algorithms.
 Early development of the computer vision system relied on simulator images only.
 Following success with the simulator testing, additional images from the Carla (Udacity Self Driving Car) were mixed in.